Easement in Gross vs Appurtenant: Definition & Examples

 How does an easement in gross affect property ownership?

-• Restrictions on property modifications: Landowners often face limitations on certain types of construction or landscaping within the easement area.
-For example, the terms of an easement may restrict building permanent structures or planting large trees that could obstruct access to utility lines or other easement-related infrastructure.
+- Restrictions on property modifications: Landowners often face limitations on certain types of construction or landscaping within the easement area.
+For example, the terms of an easement may restrict building permanent structures or planting large trees that could obstruct access to utility lines or other infrastructure.
+These restrictions are different from deed restrictions, which limit what the owner can do with the property based on conditions in the deed itself, such as HOA covenants or use limitations.
+A property can have both an easement in gross and deed restrictions at the same time, each limiting the owner’s rights in different ways.

-• Revenue opportunity: Property owners sometimes receive financial compensation for granting easements in gross, particularly to utility or communication companies.
+- Revenue opportunity: Property owners sometimes receive financial compensation for granting easements in gross, particularly to utility or communication companies.
 This compensation can be a single payment or recurring fee, providing an income stream in exchange for allowing easement access.
 Conservation groups might also offer payments to protect and preserve certain natural features on the land.
+Keep in mind that when a property with an existing easement is sold, buyers financing through a package mortgage or any other loan type will see the easement reflected in the appraisal — the lender evaluates the property’s value with the easement restrictions factored in, which can affect loan approval.

 These points show how to create a special arrangement.
 This arrangement can help both property owners and easement holders.
 It also sets clear boundaries and expectations.